Signs and Symptoms of Sciatic Pain

 Some patients will report low back pain and other will only mention leg pain.
 Most mention both, but at first it may not be apparent whether the issue is primarily due to a problem with the back, spine, or another part of the muscular-skeletal system.

-For patients that have true sciatica, though, eventually, the pain will course through the sciatic nerve which runs the length of each leg from the buttock down to the foot.
+For patients that have true sciatica pain, though, eventually, the pain will course through the sciatic nerve which runs the length of each leg from the buttock down to the foot.
 A person with sciatica will often start out with bursts of pain in the nerve roots present around the lower spine.
 This is because of a pinched nerve and/or a herniated disk in the lower back.

 Unless something is done to relieve the pressure or normal healing takes place, the pain will travel and intensify in one leg.
 Sciatic nerve pain can, therefore, be felt across the pelvis and lower back or in the legs.